LocalDigitalChatbots/localdigitalchatbots.github.io/_posts/2019-03-08-foundations-week-3-user-research-training.md

 We also got to understand the value in listening to people, particularly in what words they use to describe things as this can differ from location to location (particularly in a project like this covering so many locations).
 This was nicely illustrated by using the [New York Times British-Irish Dialect Quiz](https://www.nytimes.com/interactive/2019/02/15/upshot/british-irish-dialect-quiz.html) during the training.

-> "It's important to know how your users talk.
-The way you talk about things is so important"

 Torchbox also walked us through the [materials they have developed for the project](project-resources/) for conducting research interviews.
 These will also be used by councils undertaking their own research to provide a consistent approach and ensure that the analysis and synthesis of the results for a research area can be more easily combined.
 They include;

 * A [user recruitment guide](/uploads/Chatbots_ User recruitment guide.pdf "Chatbots_ User recruitment guide.pdf") for research interviews